 Chapter 5: the swapchain

 - Costly CPU/GPU synchronization: extracting the results to the CPU and printing them to the screen takes time.
 The system could setup a bridge that lets the GPU communicate directly with display-mapped memory (which is probably located on the screen itself).
-Then, our while loop could be reduced to a single function call (vulkan.draw_next_frame()), which would handle everything while avoiding back-and-forths with the CPU.
+Then, the entire while loop could be reduced to a single function call (vulkan.draw_next_frame()), which would handle everything while avoiding back-and-forths with the CPU.

 The swapchain answers both of these concerns.